hostfurl/minformhf/README.md

 Please see [Minform Technical Details](https://github.com/johnheenan/minform#technical-details-for-ln-rm-and-other-posix-script-commands)

+## A solution for remote editing lag

+The Hostfurl shell and a separate open-source CMS, convenient non shell users, are solutions for remote editing lag

+Hostfurl encourages web site development on a local standard shell (on a desktop, tablet or mobile) as a solution for remote customers and poor quality Internet connection.
+This provides a solution for frustating editing lag from remote high lag and poor quality Internet connections.
+Finished edits are uploaded incrementally.

+Hostfurl also encourages use of of integrated CMS for easy browser based editing of pre setup web sites (examples to be provided).
+Hence admins can setup CMS editable web sites for their users.
+The CMS is a web app that provides a wrapper for a Git service workflow, that must be setup by an admin.

+All customer servers include access to a limited secure shell to support access with ssh and remote updates with rsync.
+The shell includes basic shell commands with sh and bash, rsync, curl, wget, ping, nano (an editor) and Midnight Commander file explorer (without dropping to shell with `Ctrl + O`).
+The remote shell does not include git and node/npm because it is not consistent with practices we encourage.
+All this fits under 60MB and adds to the used quota.
+While further binaries can be uploaded, it is discouraged and there is no convenient packaging system made available.

 ##  Development and Production Versions

 `npm run start` will allow you to develop and view changes as you make them. `site.prod` is false.